privacyguides/privacyguides.org/docs/vpn.en.md

     [Website](https://protonvpn.com/){ .md-button .md-button--primary }

-??? check "44 Countries"
+??? check annotate "63 Countries"

-    ProtonVPN has [servers in 44 countries](https://protonvpn.com/vpn-servers) at the time of writing this page.
+    ProtonVPN has [servers in 63 countries](https://protonvpn.com/vpn-servers) (1).
 Picking a VPN provider with a server nearest to you will reduce latency of the network traffic you send.
 This is because of a shorter route (less hops) to the destination.

     We also think it's better for the security of the VPN provider's private keys if they use [dedicated servers](https://en.wikipedia.org/wiki/Dedicated_hosting_service), instead of cheaper shared solutions (with other customers) such as [virtual private servers](https://en.wikipedia.org/wiki/Virtual_private_server).

+1. As of 2022/05/17

 ??? check "Independently Audited"